-- Now, navigate to Windows Media Player Network Sharing service and repeat the same procedure.
+- Now, navigate to the Windows Media Player Network Sharing service and repeat the same procedure.

 - Close Services and look for changes.

 5. Replace the Media Player cache folder

-- Copy this path and paste it in the Windows Search bar.
+- Copy this path and paste it into the Windows Search bar: